ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-hemanialaparthi/writing/proposals/show_proposal_one.md

 ## 📝 Show Objectives

 - **Objective One**: Helping students figure out the differences between the majors in the CIS department
-- **Objective Two**: Help find the right major for †hem and the future aspects of that certain major
+- **Objective Two**: Help find the right major for them and the future aspects of that certain major
 - **Objective Three**: Finding good major/minor combinations with major science

 ## 📚 Sample Questions

-Provide a list of of at least three sample questions that the host will ask the guest.

-Provide a justification for why asking this question will achieve one of the stated objectives for the podcast episode.

 - **Question One**: Coming into college, what major did you initially decide on?
 - **Question Two**: What made you choose (***the specific major in CIS they are in***) as your major?